Shou-Lao: Modern Times

-When Danny Rand is training to become Iron Fist, he defeats Shou-Lao by burning the dragon-shaped tattoo off his chest.
+When Danny Rand is training to become Iron Fist, he defeats Shou-Lao by striking his scar, burning the dragon-shaped tattoo on his chest.
 After defeating Shou-Lao, Danny plunges his hands into the brazier containing Shou-Lao's heart, charging him with the power of Iron Fist.

 During the Avengers vs. X-Men storyline, the X-Men battle the Avengers in K'un-L'un.
 Hope Summers and Lei Kung arrive on the back of Shou-Lao, who blasts the Phoenix Force-empowered Cyclops.
 Hope unleashes a combination of dragon energy, fire, and chaos magic to banish Cyclops to the Moon.